-For non-European members that join the Covenant it is not deemed cost- and time efficient to perform a site visit.
-The SJC review provider should ensure sufficient procedures are used to ensure robust off site validations is possible.
+For SJC members located outside of the Netherlands it is not deemed cost- and time efficient to perform a site visit.
+The SJC review provider should ensure sufficient procedures are used to ensure robust off-site validations are possible.
 Such a procedure should be supported by videoconference and desktop sharing to perform:

-- The organization and process description assessments by interview. - Reconciliations to source data (e.g. ERP systems) using screen sharing (e.g. Webex, Skype, Hangout). - Other source documents should be sent by e-mail upon request, for example process descriptions, screenshots, MS excel administration, certificates.
+- The organization and process description assessments by interview. - Reconciliations to source data (e.g., ERP systems) using screen sharing (e.g., Webex, Skype, Hangout).
+Other source documents should be sent by email upon request, for example process descriptions, screenshots, MS excel administration, certificates.